cosmqc/swapbytes/README.md

 ### Enter your nickname
 When the app starts up, you will be asked for a nickname to identify yourself.
 You can always change it later using the `/nick` command

+### Chatting
+Any messages not prefixed by a forward slash (/) will be sent as messages.
+Make sure to say hello when you join!

 ### Commands
+Any messages prefixed by a forward slash (/) will be sent as commands.
+The set of commands is below.

 Any multiword arguments should be wrapped in double quotes.
 For example:
 ```bash
 /nick "lebron james"